A1y0sh4/The-Great-Unciv-Rework/README.md

 # Notable Game-changer features

+-All Civs and most Beliefs and Policies have been completly reworked as such their game stategies.
+I suggest the players to try reinventing their games.

+-Most Resources are not revealed until the discovery of a tech, making some combinations stategical in the early-game

+-It's been added a religious victory and some civs have it as their favourite one (Byzantium, Celts, The Ottomans, Spain, Arabia, Ethiopia, Siam)

 -It's lowered the amount of unhappiness required to spawn rebels (from 20 to 15)

 -Cities in Fresh water obtain a growth bonus (+10%)

+-City-States bonuses have been raised

 -The maintainance of ALL military units is raised by +100%, but some UnitsTypes receive an additional raise